Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 \subsection{Adapting ML Workflows for Federated Learning}

-Many challenges arise when adapting standard machine learning workflows and pipelines (including data augmentation, feature engineering, neural architecture design, model selection, hperparameter optimization, and debugging) to decentralized datasets and resource-constrained mobile devices.
-We discuss several of these challanges below.
+Many challenges arise when adapting standard machine learning workflows and pipelines (including data augmentation, feature engineering, neural architecture design, model selection, hyperparameter optimization, and debugging) to decentralized datasets and resource-constrained mobile devices.
+We discuss several of these challenges below.